GabrielSlima/blog/articles/documentation-utopia.md

     </p>
     <p>
         I was responsible for delivering a feature that had more requirements changes than tests (hahaha just kidding).
-But there was many changes.
+But there were many changes.
         As requirements changed, the costs were increasing and the time decreasing.
         I started to notice that what I had to deliver on the begning was going to take, let's say 4 to 5 days to desing, implement and test from scratch.